-Knekoh Frugé has practiced Yoga for more than 35 years.
+Knekoh Frugé has practiced Yoga for more than 37 years.
 She is a credentialed Yoga Therapist with the International Association of Yoga Therapy and a Loyola Marymount University alumna as well.

-You’ll benefit from over 50 years of combined expertise honed on the mat, in the halls of academia, and in life.
+With this program you’ll benefit from over 50 years of combined expertise honed on the mat, in the halls of academia, and in life.

-If you’re ready to turn your passion for Yoga into a career, seeking to enhance your personal practice, or simply eager to connect and grow with like-minded yogis, join us!
+Are you ready to turn your passion for Yoga into a career, seeking to enhance your personal practice, or simply eager to connect and grow with like-minded yogis, join us!

 Class meets approximately 2 weekends per month for 6 months

-- 12noon – 6pm: Sessions on the first Saturday of the month
+12noon – 6pm: Sessions on the first Saturday of the month

-- 1:00pm – 6pm: Any other Saturday sessions
+1:00pm – 6pm: Any other Saturday sessions

 1:00pm – 5pm: Sunday sessions